JerryHung1030/fraudlens-rag-core/README.md

 ## 🚀 Quick Start

-The fastest way to get RAG Core X up and running is by using Docker Compose.
+The fastest way to get rag-core-x up and running is by using Docker Compose.
 This method handles the installation and launch of all necessary services, including Qdrant, Redis, and the API.

 ### Prerequisites